emqx/emqx-docs/en_US/data-integration/data-bridge-tdengine.md

     );
   ```

 7. Advanced settings (optional):  Choose whether to use sync or async query mode as needed.
-For details, see [Configuration parameters](#Configuration).
 8. Then click **Create** to finish the creation of the data bridge.

-We have successfully created the data bridge to TDengine, now we can continue to create rules to specify the data to be saved into TDengine.
+Now that you have successfully created the data bridge to TDengine, you can continue to create rules to specify the data to be saved into TDengine.

 1. Go to EMQX Dashboard, click **Data Integration** -> **Rules**.
 2. Click **Create** on the top right corner of the page.
 3. Input `my_rule` as the rule ID, and set the rules in the **SQL Editor**.
-Here we want to save the MQTT messages under topic `t/#`  to TDengine, we can use the SQL syntax below.
+Suppose you want to save the MQTT messages under topic `t/#`  to TDengine, you can use the SQL syntax below.
 Note: If you are testing with your SQL, please ensure you have included all required fields in the `SELECT` part.

   ```sql
     SELECT